bbchk/personal_config/README.md

 ### TODO: to learn:

+learn glab and don't interact with gitlab if not needed

 <!-- limit your search to the certain site, e.g. adding site:stackoverflow.com to your search phrase will limit the search to this site, or site:reddit.com inurl:/r/php to even a single subreddit! -->

 <!-- TODO: QoL: -->